About content acceleration

 If you’d like help determining whether your school or district would benefit from content acceleration, contact Scientific Learning Customer Support.

-All of our programs support content acceleration, with the following exceptions.
+All of our product components support content acceleration.

 Content acceleration servers use the Apache HTTP Server software application, which has been configured to use its mod_proxy and mod_cache modules.
 These modules turn Apache into a caching proxy server, which caches the Fast ForWord and Reading Assistant Plus multimedia content files from Scientific Learning.